EPA to Allow Polluters to Buy Clean Water Credits

 The Bush administration yesterday announced plans to allow industrial

-polluters to purchase "credits" from lesser polluters to bring them into
+polluters to purchase "credits" from lesser polluters to

 compliance with the Clean Water Act.